tgfrerer/island/README.md

 Project Island is a Vulkan r&d renderer/engine for Linux, written in c/c++.

-Island supports rapid protoyping and tweaking.
-It combines native performance with fast interactive iteration by allowing hot-reloading of its code, and by being fast to compile.
+Island is written to support rapid protoyping and tweaking.
+To enable fast interactive iteration cycles of demos and prototypes, Island allows hot-reloading of its code, and aims to be very fast to compile.

 Island is under active development, expect lots of change.
 As such, there are no promises that it might be ready or fit for any purpose, and the code here is